proencode/fedora-sh/12-markdown-Archive/packtpub/2025/0625-BeginningC++GameProgramming/01_welcome_to_beginning_c++_game_programming,_3ed.md

 |:----:|:----:|:----:|

 # 01 Welcome to Beginning C++ Game Programming Third Edition!
-Let’s get started on your journey to writing exciting games for the PC using C++ and the OpenGL-powered `SFML`.
+Let’s get started on your journey to writing exciting games for the PC using C++ and the OpenGL-powered **SFML**.
 This third edition has an overwhelming focus on improving and expanding upon what you will learn.
-All the C++ basics from variables in the beginning, through loops, object-oriented programming, the Standard Template Library, SFML features, and newer C++ possibilities have all been added to and expanded upon.
+All the C++ basics from variables in the beginning, through loops, object-oriented programming, the **Standard Template Library**, **SFML** features, and newer C++ possibilities have all been added to and expanded upon.
 By the end of this book, not only will you have four playable games but you will also have a deep and solid grounding in C++.

 Here is what is coming up in this chapter

-First, we will look at the four games we will build across this book.
-The first game is the exact same as the previous edition and will help us learn the C++ basics, like variables, loops, and decision-making.
+- First, we will look at the four games we will build across this book.
+The first game is the exact same as the previous edition and will help us learn the C++ basics, like **variables**, **loops**, and decision-making.
 The second and third are enhanced, modified, and refined from the previous edition, and the fourth is all new and, in my view, way better for playing and learning than the final two games of the previous edition put together.
-This next bit is mportant in which you will discover why you should learn game programming and perhaps any other programming genre using C++.
+- This next bit is mportant in which you will discover why you should learn game programming and perhaps any other programming genre using C++.
 Using C++ to learn game development can be the best choice for so many reasons.
-Then, we can explore SFML and its relationship with C++.
+- Then, we can explore **SFML** and its relationship with C++.
-Nobody likes corporate evangelism, and you won’t get any here, but there are good reasons to find out about Microsoft Visual Studio and why we will use it in this book.
+- Nobody likes corporate evangelism, and you won’t get any here, but there are good reasons to find out about **Microsoft Visual Studio** and why we will use it in this book.
-Next, it’s time to set up the development environment.
+- Next, it’s time to set up the development environment.
 This is admittedly a slightly dull affair, but we will get through it in short order, step by step, and when you have done it once, you will never need to learn it again.
-We will then plan and prepare for the first game project, Timber!!!
+- We will then plan and prepare for the first game project, Timber!!!
-Moving on, we will write the first C++ code of this book and make a runnable first stage of the game that draws a pretty background – ooh!
+- Moving on, we will write the first C++ code of this book and make a runnable first stage of the game that draws a pretty background – ooh!
 In the next chapter, things will advance and begin to move graphics around and what we learned in this chapter will stand us in good stead to make faster progress with our first game.
-Finally, we will cover how to handle any problems you might get as you learn C++ and game programming, such as configuration errors, compile errors, link errors, and bugs.
+- Finally, we will cover how to handle any problems you might get as you learn C++ and game programming, such as configuration errors, compile errors, link errors, and bugs.

 Of course, what you want to know first is what you are going to have to show for yourself by the end of this weighty tome.
 So, let’s find out more about the games we will build.

 You will find this chapter’s source code in the GitHub repository: https://github.com/PacktPublishing/Beginning-C-Game-Programming-Third-Edition/tree/main/Timber

-The games we will build
+# The games we will build

 This journey will be smooth as we will learn about the fundamentals of the super-fast C++ language one step at a time, and then put this new knowledge to use by adding cool features to the four games we are going to build.

 The following are our four projects for this book.

-Timber!!!
+## Timber!!!

-The first game is an addictive, fast-paced clone of the hugely successful Timberman.
-Our game, Timber!!!, will introduce us to all the beginner basics of C++ while we build a genuinely playable game.
+The first game is an addictive, fast-paced clone of the hugely successful **Timberman**.
+Our game, **Timber!!!**, will introduce us to all the beginner basics of C++ while we build a genuinely playable game.
 Here is what our version of the game will look like when we are done and we have added a few last-minute enhancements:

 A video game with a person standing in front of trees